EmmanuelEnc/siem-threat-map/README.md

-# 🛡️ Azure Honeypot with Sentinel Watchlist-Based Geolocation
+# 🛡️ Azure Honeypot with Geolocation & Sentinel Integration

 ## 📌 Project Overview
 This project is a virtual honeypot deployed in [Microsoft Azure](https://azure.microsoft.com/), designed to detect and visualize unauthorized login attempts in real time.
 The honeypot runs on a Windows virtual machine and captures failed RDP login attempts using Windows Event Viewer (Event ID 4625).